csirmaz-lit/Primus-Vittason/book.md

 We now know that when we perceive the world, it happens via our bodies, and these perceptions are also stored in a memory that is encoded in the body.
 These statements may sound trivial, but they have the important consequence that if we consider everything we have experienced, we necessarily find that each and every one of these experiences happened through the same body - our body.

-In other words, we always, inevitably, feel to be inside in our bodies.
+In other words, we always, inevitably, feel to be inside our bodies.
 We always see the world from our bodies: through our eyes, and from the point in the world where our bodies are.
 We always hear, smell, and touch the world from the very same point, and we affect the world by movement and voice from our bodies as well.
 We are trapped in our bodies.
 This is called **Entrapment**.

 Is Entrapment really true?
 It must be, because it is a logical consequence of how perception, memory and cognition work.
 And we ignore supposed phenomena like mind reading, effect at a distance, out-of-body experiences, clairvoyance and other supernatural occurrences for the same reason as above.